Libya's silence on oil deals a setback for transparency

 He said he wanted to meet with members of the now dissolved NTC committee to talk about their work.

-Details on the identities of Libya’s oil buyers this year have emerged through a survey of traders who were customers last year.
-Many are reluctant to disclose the volumes they have been allocated, or they say that details are still being finalized.
+Details on the identities of Libya’s oil buyers this year have emerged through a survey of traders who were customers last year, but many are reluctant to disclose the volumes they have been allocated, or say that details are still being finalised.

 Last year, the NOC provided a breakdown on allocations, revealing that trading houses had won around 9 percent of Libya’s full pre-war exports of 1.3 million barrels per day.

-This was a break from a policy of restricting sales to refiners, although some refiners such as Italy’s Saras remained the biggest customers.
+This was a break from a policy of restricting sales to refiners, although many, like Italy’s Saras, remained the biggest customers.

-A survey of oil traders revealed that Italian refiners Eni and Saras would receive volumes similar to last year’s levels, while Spain’s Repsol would take the same or slightly more.
+A survey of oil traders revealed that Italian refiners Eni and Saras would receive volumes similar to last year, while Spain’s Repsol would take the same or slightly more.

 China’s Unipec, which was allocated a “good share” last year according to the NOC at the time, was expected to increase its take to 6-7 shipments per month, equivalent to just over 100,000 barrels of oil per day (bpd).

-Details on allocations to trading houses have yet to emerge.
-An industry source said, however, that Glencore, which took the largest volume awarded to traders last year, would purchase cargoes on the spot market rather than under contract.
+Details on allocations to trading houses had yet to emerge.
+However, an industry source said Glencore, which took the largest volume awarded to traders last year, would purchase cargoes on the spot market rather than under contract.

 “We need to give the industry (and people within the industry) time to break from the company culture that was in place under Gaddafi, during which period anyone breaking protocol or standing out from the crowd stood to be severely punished,” said Zara Rahman, research associate at energy consultancy OpenOil.